gnosis/dex-docs/docs/tutorial_bracket_strategy.md

 1. Have a _proposer-account_: You should generate a new Ethereum-account via your preferred tool (e.g., MetaMask) and fund this account with a little bit of Ether.
 0.2 ETH should suffice.
     This account will be used for two tasks: First, to deploy new proxy-contracts.
 Secondly, it is used to propose transaction to the Gnosis-Safe interface.

 2. Have a _signer-account_: You should have one designated signer Ethereum-account.
-This account can be an already given account, and most people would probably prefer to use their usual MetaMask account.
-This signer-account will be added as an owner to your MASTER_SAFE and you will sign transactions with it.
+This account can be an already existing account, and most people would probably prefer to use their usual MetaMask account.
+This signer-account will be added as an owner to your MASTER_SAFE and you will sign and execute transactions with it.

 3. Investment-tokens: Have the tokens you want to invest in the liquidity provision ready.